Before hiring an Uber accident lawyer it is important to consider the following:

 - Uber or Lyft car accidents when the rideshare app is on and the driver is idle and waiting for a ride request

-In this case, the application is on and the driver is actively using whatever rideshare service to look for ride request.
+In this case, the application is on and the driver is actively using whatever rideshare service to look for ride requests.
 If a driver gets into an accident while they are actively searching for a ride request that is their fault, then the rideshare service’s insurance will cover liability damage with $50,000 for injuries per person and $100,000 total for the accident with $25,000 for property damage.

 However, this coverage is only available if the driver’s personal insurance does not provide an equal or greater level of coverage.
 The driver’s own insurance will have to take care of any damages to them like collision damage to the car, medical expenses caused by injuries, and any lost wages due to the accident and/or injuries sustained from the rideshare accident.

-It should be noted that a driver’s personal insurance may deny a claim if they have a policy where they do provide coverage if the vehicle was being used in a money earning capacity.
+It should be noted that a driver’s personal insurance may deny a claim if they have a policy where they do provide coverage if the vehicle was being used in a money-earning capacity.
 It’s because of this that many drivers opt to get their own rideshare insurance which covers them for this specific period of time while they are working.

 - Uber or Lyft car accidents when the driver accepts a ride request and is en route or from when the passenger gets in the vehicle to when they exit

 From the moment the driver accepts a ride request via the rideshare app to the moment a passenger disembarks the vehicle, the rideshare service provides coverage for both the driver and the passenger.
-Uber and Lyft both provide third party liability coverage of at least 1 million dollars per accident for damages to another driver, pedestrians, passengers, and property.
+Uber and Lyft both provide third-party liability coverage of at least 1 million dollars per accident for damages to another driver, pedestrians, passengers, and property.

 Uber and Lyft provide uninsured or underinsured motorist bodily injury coverage of at least 1 million dollars.
 This insurance coverage covers anyone in the vehicle when another motorist is at fault and either does not have insurance or does not have enough insurance to cover the damages they caused to the people in the other vehicle.
 This insurance also covers hit and runs where the at-fault driver cannot be found.